setchi/n_back_tracer/Assets/Plugins/UniRx/ReadMe.txt

 }
 ```

-Kind of Triggers are `ObservableAnimatorTrigger`, `ObservableCollision2DTrigger`, `ObservableCollisionTrigger`, `ObservableDestroyTrigger`, `ObservableEnableTrigger`, `ObservableFixedUpdateTrigger`, `ObservableUpdateTrigger`, `ObservableLastUpdateTrigger`, `ObservableMouseTrigger`, `ObservableTrigger2DTrigger`, `ObservableTriggerTrigger`, `ObservableVisibleTrigger`, `ObservableTransformChangedTrigger`, `ObservableRectTransformTrigger`, `ObservableCanvasGroupChangedTrigger`, `ObservableStateMachineTrigger`, `ObservableEventTrigger`.
+Supported triggers are listed in [UniRx.wiki#UniRx.Triggers](https://github.com/neuecc/UniRx/wiki#unirxtriggers).

-You can more easily handling, direct subscribe by Extension Methods on Component/GameObject that inject ObservableTrigger automaticaly(except `ObservableEventTrigger` and `ObservableStateMachineTrigger`).
+These can also be handled more easily by directly subscribing to observables returned by extension methods on Component/GameObject.
+These methods inject ObservableTrigger automaticaly (except for `ObservableEventTrigger` and `ObservableStateMachineTrigger`):

 ```csharp
 using UniRx;